bcwhite-code/brians-blueprints/self-building-spacex.md

 * **C**: The number of (packed) cargo rocket sections necessary for a return trip.
 This starts at 18 and can be reduced with "reusability" research.
 Note that the exact number of returned rocket sections is random so give at least 10% extra.
 * **R**: Reliability (aka "safety") of the items loaded into a rocket.
 This is actually a divisor for the amount of extra items required so a value of 100 will result in 1% extra.
 The default is 10 for 10% extra.

+There is a "personal train" that auto-loads with the things necessary to expand the factory just by driving around and replenishing the personal roboport with items from the train.
+But honestly, jetpacks and long-reach to replenish directly from the Mall is easier.

 ### Mall